ctorney/collar-follower/README.md

 # collar-follower
-Code and utilities for integrating mataki GPS tags with UAV video footage
+Code and utilities for integrating adafruit GPS tags with UAV video footage